-- Colposuspension: performed for urethral sphincter incontinence associated with a cystourethrocele.
+- Colposuspension: performed for urethral sphincter incontinence associated with a cystourethrocele (open or laparoscopic).
 The paravaginal fascia on either side of the bladder neck and the base of the bladder are approximated to the pelvic side wall by sutures placed through the ipsilateral iliopectineal ligament.

 Surgery for uterine prolapse

 - Hysterectomy: a vaginal hysterectomy has the advantage that no abdominal incision is needed, thereby reducing pain and hospital stay.
 This can be combined with anterior or posterior colporrhaphy.

 - Open abdominal or laparoscopic sacrohysteropexy: this can be performed if the woman wishes to retain her uterus.
 The uterus is attached to the anterior longitudinal ligament over the sacrum.
 Mesh is used to hold the uterus in place subject to the latest NICE guidance on mesh surgery (see above).

 - Sacrospinous fixation: unilateral or bilateral fixation of the uterus to the sacrospinous ligament.
 Performed via vaginal route.
 This has a lower success rate than sacrohysteropexy.
 There is risk of injury to the pudendal nerve and vessels and the sciatic nerve.